 - Major deficiencies to the kidney

 - Neurodevelopmental disabilities are common.
-This is when the nerves in the new-born’s body begin to deteriorate in a manner where the brain and the entire nervous system have trouble functioning.
+This is when the nerves in the newborn’s body begin to deteriorate in a manner that the brain and the entire nervous system has trouble functioning.

-- Intrauterine growth depreciation happens when the baby either stops growing as a fetus in the womb or the growth is extremely slow due to problems with its development.
+- Intrauterine growth restriction happens when the foetus stops growing, or the growth is extremely slow due to problems with its development.

-A majority of Edwards’ syndrome cases can be diagnosed prenatally, with almost 2/3 of the cases diagnosed through routine pregnancy screenings during the first and second trimesters of pregnancy.
-Beta hCG, plasma protein, alpha-fetoprotein, inhibin A and unconjugated estriol are all serum markers used during these screenings.
-They also help with the diagnosis of trisomy 18 disease.
-Using serum markers with the additional routine pregnancy tests like an ultrasound that detects nuchal translucency and most other anatomic anomalies can help increase the accuracy of the diagnosis of Edwards’ syndrome.
+A majority of Edwards syndrome cases can be diagnosed prenatally, with almost two out of three cases diagnosed through routine pregnancy screenings during the first and second trimesters of pregnancy.
+Maternal Serum markers like Beta hCG, alpha-fetoprotein and unconjugated estriol and Inhibin A to some extent are used during these screenings for Downs syndrome, Turner’s syndrome, Edwards and other trisomies.
+Using serum markers with the additional routine pregnancy tests like an ultrasound that detects nuchal translucency and most other anatomic anomalies can help increase the accuracy of the diagnosis of Edwards syndrome.
 Nuchal translucency is a type of ultrasound that is used to detect and measure the fluid behind the baby’s back and neck.

-CVS or Chronic villi sampling is another tool used to help diagnose trisomy 18.
-Identification and diagnosis of this disease is a vital step towards both preparing the parents and caregivers for the future as well as towards identifying and better understanding this disease which may help reduce the future fatalities caused by this illness.
+CVS or Chronic villi sampling/amniocentesis and cord blood sampling are other advanced tools used to help diagnose trisomy 18 before birth.
+Identification and diagnosis of this disease is a vital step towards preparing the parents and caregivers for the future as well as towards identifying and better understanding this disease, which may help reduce future fatalities caused by this illness.

-Edwards’ syndrome treatment is completely dependent on the severity of the symptoms.
-Unfortunately, there is still no cure for babies diagnosed with Edwards’ syndrome.
-The best that can be hoped for under these circumstances is that the management of the symptoms can combat the disease itself, or at the very least, provide some form of reprieve to the child.
-The primary focus of pediatric specialists dealing with Edwards’ syndrome is to get the baby through the first year.
+Edwards syndrome treatment is completely dependent on the severity of the symptoms.
+Unfortunately, there is still no cure for babies diagnosed with this condition.
+The best that can be hoped for under these circumstances is that the management of the symptoms can combat the disease itself, or at the very least, provide some form of relief to the child.
+The primary focus of pediatric specialists dealing with Edwards syndrome is to get the baby through the first year.

-The cause of death for a majority of these babies during the first year is:
+Here are the possible causes of death for a majority of these babies during the first year:

-- Neurological instability – Trisomy 18 can cause nerve damage, this can destabilize the central nervous system leading to a fatal outcome.
+- Neurological Instability – Trisomy 18 can cause nerve damage, which can destabilise the central nervous system leading to a fatal outcome.

-Infants diagnosed with mosaic trisomy 18 or incomplete trisomy 18 will have treatments more focused towards the management and treatment of symptomatic abnormalities that are present due to the extreme variables present during prognosis.
+Infants diagnosed with mosaic trisomy 18 or incomplete trisomy 18 will have treatments that focus on the management of symptomatic abnormalities.

 Researchers believe the lifespan of a baby with trisomy 18 have bleak chances of survival.
-Edwards’ syndrome life expectancy for infants on average is 3 days to 2 weeks, trisomy 18 life span for the first 24 hours is nearly 60% to 75% and this drops to 20% to 60% for the first week.
+Because of the severity of structural defects, babies with Edwards syndrome are stillborn (lifeless, but they complete nine months of pregnancy).
+The life expectancy for infants on average is three days to two weeks.
+Trisomy 18 life span for the first 24 hours is nearly 60% to 75%, and this drops to 20% to 60% for the first week.

 Trisomy 18 life expectancy beyond the first week begins to deteriorate very quickly – only 9% to 18% of infants are expected to survive the first six months and only 5% to 10% of babies survive the first full year.

 There are numerous support groups and communities to help loved ones through challenging times like these.
-Your primary care physician should be able to connect you to some of the support groups as well as recommend a psychologist to help with managing emotions, grief therapy and gaining closure.
+Your primary care physician should be able to connect you to some of the support groups as well as recommend a psychologist to help you manage emotions, grief, and gain closure.